-Warning light Warning light/Details/Actions ★(J+ OFF PCS warning light (If equipped) When the warning light flashes: Indicates a malfunction in the PCS (Pre-Collision System) → Have the vehicle inspected by your Toyota dealer immediately.
-When the warning light illuminates: Indicates that the PCS (Pre-Collision System) is temporar- ily unavailable, possibly due to either of the following: An area around the radar sensor or camera sensor being dirty or covered with condensation, ice, stickers, etc. → Clear the dirt, condensation, ice, stickers, etc. (→P. 226) Radar sensor or camera sensor operational conditions (such as temperature, etc.) being not met → Driving is possible in this case.
-The PCS (Pre-Colli- sion System) will be enabled if the operational condi- tions (such as temperature, etc.) are met again.
-Either the VSC (Vehicle Stability Control) system or PCS (Pre-Collision System) is disabled or both are disabled. → To enable the PCS, enable both the VSC system and PCS. (→P. 235, 304) (Yellow) LDA (Lane Departure Alert) indicator (If equipped) The indicator comes on and a warning message is dis- played to indicate that the LDA (Lane Departure Alert) system is not available temporarily or has detected a mal- function. → P. 555
+Warning light Warning light/Details/Actions OFF (Flashes or illuminates) PCS warning light (If equipped) Indicates a malfunction in the PCS (Pre-Collision System) or that the system is temporarily unavailable due to the vehicle being extremely hot/cold, or dirt around a front sensor, etc. (→P. 242, 555) → Follow the instructions displayed on the multi-infor- mation display. (→P. 242, 555) If the PCS (Pre-Collision System) or VSC (Vehicle Stability Control) system is disabled, the PCS warning light will illu- minate. → P. 242 (Yellow) LDA (Lane Departure Alert) indicator (If equipped) The indicator comes on and a warning message is dis- played to indicate that the LDA (Lane Departure Alert) system is not available temporarily or has detected a mal- function. → P. 555

-1: Driver's seat belt buzzer:
+\1: Driver's seat belt buzzer: